Previous Humanities Forum 1999-2020

 In Comis Veritas: The Principles of Ancient Roman Hairdressing (Ancient Studies Week) – Janet Stephens, Independent scholar and hairstylist

-The Republic of the Unlettered: Intellectual History, the Enlightenment, and the Law in the Spanish Empire (Webb Lecture) – Bianca Premo, Florida International University
+The Republic of the Unlettered: Intellectual History, the Enlightenment, and the Law in the Spanish Empire (Robert K. Webb Lecture) – Bianca Premo, Florida International University

 Linked Fates and Great Expectations: Revisiting Post-Colonial Africa and African-American Life through Diasporic Literature (W.E.B.
 Du Bois Lecture) – Dinaw Mengestu, Brooklyn College and MacArthur Fellow